Collinformatics/Bash/README.md

 # find.sh

-Search your computer for a file
+If you dont know where you saved a file, use this script to search your computer its path

 - You can seach from the root directory with: